AvishekxD/FableNest-MERN-BLOG-PLATFROM/README.md

-# MERN Blogging Platform 📝
+# FableNest - MERN Blogging Platform 📝

 FableNest : A full-featured blogging platform built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 This project allows users to create, read, update, and delete blog posts with a seamless user experience.